One-Point Restricted Conformal Blocks and the Fusion Tensor Product: Introduction

-The structure of the space $I\fusion{M^1}{M^2}{M^3}$ has been studied extensively in the theory of both VOAs and CFTs.
-For instance, on the CFT side, Tsuchiya and Kanie proved that for the WZNW-model of type $A_1$, an intertwining operator of type $\fusion{j}{j_2}{j_3}$ can be uniquely determined by an element $\Phi(u,z)\in \Hom_\C(L_{\hat{sl_2}}(k,j_2),L_{\hat{sl_2}}(k,j_3))\{z\}$ associated to $u\in L(j)$ satisfying certain bracket equalities with respect to the Sugawara operator $L(m)$ and the affine Lie algebra operator $a(m)\in \hat{sl_2}$ \cite{TK87}.
-This is the so-called nuclear democracy theorem, which was generalized by Li to the rational VOA case in \cite{Li98}.
-On the VOA side, to calculate the fusion rules among irreducible modules over affine VOAs, Frenkel and Zhu proposed a theorem which states that $I\fusion{M^1}{M^2}{M^3}\cong \Hom_{A(V)}(A(M^1)\o_{A(V)}M^2(0), M^3(0))$ \cite{FZ92}, where $A(M^1)$ is a bimodule over Zhu's algebra $A(V)$.
-Li revised this theorem by adding the assumptions that $M^2$ and $(M^3)'$ are generalized Verma modules \cite{DLM98} associated to their bottom degrees $M^2(0)$ and $M^3(0)^\ast$, respectively \cite{Li99}.
+The structure of the vector space $I\fusion{M^1}{M^2}{M^3}$ has been studied extensively in the VOA theory.
+Frenkel-Zhu's fusion rules theorem states that this vector space is isomorphic to the hom-space $\Hom_{A(V)}(A(M^1)\o_{A(V)}\Om(M^2), \Om(M^3))$ \cite{FZ92}, where $A(M^1)$ is a bimodule over Zhu algebra $A(V)$.
+Li revised this theorem by adding the assumptions that $M^2$ and $(M^3)'$ are generalized Verma modules \cite{DLM98} associated to their bottom degrees $\Om(M^2)$ and $\Om((M^3)')$, respectively \cite{Li99}.
 The author proved a variant of this theorem using the technique of three-pointed correlation functions defined by intertwining operators \cite{Liu23}, which was further generalized to the $g$-twisted case by Gao, the author, and Zhu by developing a theory of twisted correlation functions \cite{GLZ23}.
+Furthermore, we introduced a notion of (twisted) restricted conformal blocks in \cite{GLZ24}.
+With this new notion, we noticed that the hom space $\Hom_{A(V)}(A(M^1)\o_{A(V)}\Om(M^2), \Om(M^3))$ can be identified with the space of two-point restricted conformal blocks defined on the projective line $(\P^1,(\infty, 1,0),(1/z,z-1,z), (\Om((M^3)'), M^1,\Om(M^2)))$, wherein the $V$-modules $(M^3)'$ and $M^2$ attached to $\infty$ and $0$ are restricted to their bottom degrees $\Om((M^3)')$ and $\Om(M^2)$, respectively, and the fusion rules theorem can be interpreted as a theorem about extending a restricted conformal block to a regular conformal block.
 The fusion rules theorem had generalizations from various aspects in the theory of VOAs.
-For instance, Dong and Ren generalized it to the higher-level and modular representation case in \cite{DR13,DR14} using a bimodule over the higher-level Zhu's algebra $A_N(V)$ \cite{DLM98(2)}; Huang and Yang generalized it to the logarithmic intertwining operator case in \cite{HY12}; Huang also gave an interpretation of the space of logarithmic intertwining operators case using a bimodule over his associative algebra $A^\infty(V)$ in \cite{H22,H24}.
+For instance, Dong and Ren generalized it to the higher-level and modular representation case in \cite{DR13,DR14} using a bimodule over the higher-level Zhu algebra $A_N(V)$ \cite{DLM98(2)}; Huang and Yang generalized it to the logarithmic intertwining operator case in \cite{HY12}; Huang also gave an interpretation of the space of logarithmic intertwining operators case using a bimodule over his associative algebra $A^\infty(V)$ in \cite{H22,H24}.
 All of these generalizations were influenced by the idea of using a bimodule over certain variants of the associative algebra $A(V)$ to describe the space of intertwining operators.
-Recently, Gao, the author, and Zhu introduced a notion of (twisted) restricted conformal blocks in \cite{GLZ24}.
-With this new notion, we noticed that the hom space $\Hom_{A(V)}(A(M^1)\o_{A(V)}M^2(0), M^3(0))$ can be identified with the space of two-point restricted conformal blocks defined on the projective line $(\P^1,(\infty, 1,0),(1/z,z-1,z), (M^3(0)^\ast, M^1,M^2(0)))$, wherein the $V$-modules $(M^3)'$ and $M^2$ attached to $\infty$ and $0$ are restricted to their bottom degrees $M^3(0)^\ast$ and $M^2(0)$, respectively, and the fusion rules theorem can be interpreted as a theorem about extending a restricted conformal block to a regular conformal block.